 The grant application process starts with a Preliminary Application.

-Each of our Program Areas has specific geographic and strategic boundaries, which you can read about here.
-If you aren’t sure in which area your project fits, or feel your project fits within multiple Program Areas, don’t hesitate to contact us with questions.
-And don’t worry—your application will not be rejected just because you apply to a particular Program Area.
-If our Program committee decides that your project fits better in a different area, your request will be reassigned as needed.
+Each of our Grants Areas has specific geographic and strategic boundaries, which you can read about here.
+If you aren’t sure in which area your project fits, or feel your project fits within multiple Grants Areas, don’t hesitate to contact us with questions.
+And don’t worry—your application will not be rejected just because you apply to a particular Grant Area.
+If our Grant committee decides that your project fits better in a different area, your request will be reassigned as needed.

-The size of our grant awards varies by Program Area.
-Overall, our average grant ranges from 2%-6% of an organization’s annual budget.
+The size of our grant awards varies by Grant Area.
 Please reach out to our staff if you would like to discuss the appropriate amount to request.

 If you are a new applicant, please call our main line or send an inquiry through our online contact form, which will be routed to the proper person.

-Grantees are welcome to reach out to the assigned Program Officer to discuss any active grants or requests.
-If you do not know who your Program Officer is, you can use our contact form to find out.
+Grantees are welcome to reach out to the assigned Grant Director to discuss any active grants or requests.
+If you do not know who your Grant Director is, you can use our contact form to find out.

 Bader Philanthropies is deeply committed to convening partners and engaging our neighbors.
 We see convening as one of the Foundation’s pillars in fulfilling our mission.
 As such, the Foundation makes its state-of-the-art global headquarters available free of charge to our grantees and community partners who are working on issues aligned with the Foundation’s interests.

 The Foundation relocated its global headquarters on July 16, 2018 from the Historic Third Ward to the Harambee neighborhood, located in the heart of Milwaukee.
-The Foundation made this groundbreaking decision in 2016 in order to better understand the issues and directly engage communities it supports.
+The Foundation made this groundbreaking decision two years earlier, in 2016 in order to better understand the issues and directly engage with the communities it supports.

 The Foundation has been planting its roots by participating in neighborhood events, including:

 Juneteenth Day; Dr. Martin Luther King, Jr. Elementary School Back to School Welcome; Chat with Bader Philanthropies – Conversations with Harambee Residents; Neighborhood BBQ with Bader Philanthropies and an Annual Community Clean-Up.
-In response to discussions with neighbors, Bader Philanthropies has committed in 2020 to renovating an adjacent property, which houses a jazz café and holistic wellness center with a $4 million program related investment.
+In response to discussions with neighbors, Bader Philanthropies completed in 2020 renovations to an adjacent property, which houses a jazz café and holistic wellness center with a $4 million Program Related Investment.